 - To receiving email marketing from us: If you no longer want to receive marketing-related emails from us on a going-forward basis, unsubscribe by following the instructions contained in each such email or by contacting us at email@example.com

-- To receiving other types of marketing communications from us regarding future start dates and other online courses provided by the University of XXXX: If you no longer want to receive marketing-related communications from us on a going-forward basis, you can unsubscribe by contacting us at email@example.com
+- To receiving other types of marketing communications from us regarding future start dates and other online courses provided by Wrexham Glyndwr University: If you no longer want to receive marketing-related communications from us on a going-forward basis, you can unsubscribe by contacting us at firstname.lastname@example.org

 - To change the preferred method of contact.
 Should you wish to change your preferred method, contact us at email@example.com